How to Determine Foot Traffic to Choose a Location & Drive Sales

 Foot traffic data can tell you a lot about the success of your store layout—if you were to make a change to your store layout and then see an increase or decrease in the number of customers making purchases, this lets you understand whether your layout is working to inspire sales.

 Additionally, you can look at how long people are staying in your store.
-If shopping times increased with a new layout, this indicates its success; meanwhile, if shopping times decrease, this would indicate you should reevaluate.
+If shopping times increase with a new layout, this indicates its success; meanwhile, if shopping times decrease, this would indicate you should reevaluate.

 For example, a children’s toy store sells its products online.
 Board games and puzzles sell at a similar rate and are in the same product category.
 It opened its first brick-and-mortar shop in Oregon and noticed a significant difference in sales between the two.
 The store sold a lot more board games than puzzles.
 Further investigation revealed that the visual merchandising techniques were different.
 Board games were placed prominently with a display near lots of foot traffic, while puzzles were simply stacked on a table where few people walked by.